JHUAPL/kami/docs/index.rst

 ..  image:: https://img.shields.io/github/license/JHUAPL/kami
     :alt: License Information

-Agent-based models (ABM)s are models for simulating the actions of individual actors within a provided environment to understand the behavior of the agents, most individually and collectively.
+Agent-based models (ABMs) are models for simulating the actions of individual actors within a provided environment to understand the behavior of the agents, most individually and collectively.
 ABMs are particularly suited for addressing problems governed by nonlinear